In 1938 five men founded Cantina Puianello. After that, new families joined the initial project, inspiring values then shared by the new generations.

 Henry V in 1111, with the title of Imperial Vicar of Italy.

-“Cultivating the best Reggio hills”
+“Cultivating the best hills of Reggio Emilia”

 With this thought, the first pages of our history were written.
 Sheltered from the humid climate and frequent fogs, typical of the Emilian plain, our hills still offer a privileged micro-climate, ventilated and with a good temperature range.
 Grown on calcareous and generally clayey soils, our vineyards mainly follow the espalier training system, with vegetative containment threads, combining the Guyot pruning system.